thisisluigi/helloworld/README.md

 # helloworld
-this is a simple hello world
+//this is a simple hello world

+console.write("Hello World");